isabella232/siliconsalon.info/_pages/salon2-presentations.md

   - image_path: /assets/silicon-salon-2/presentations/vls-presentation.jpg
     alt: "VLS Presentation"
     title: "VLS Presentation"
-    excerpt: 'The VLS team overviewed integrating the VLS software with secure hardware execution environments.'
+    excerpt: '**Validating Lightning Signer**.
+The VLS project builds software that enables the private-key material and sensitive signing operations for a Lightning node to be stored and executed in a separate secure environment.
+The VLS project is open-source and is written in Rust.
+There is interest in integrating the VLS software with secure hardware execution environments.'
     url: "https://www.youtube.com/watch?v=zY8I-ec9rHY"
     btn_label: "Watch Video"
     btn_class: "btn--info"